8/6/2024

 Kim Rivers

 Thanks, Les.
 Cannabis is becoming increasingly mainstream and more socially acceptable every day.
 Daily use of cannabis recently surpassed alcohol for the first time, highlighting the generational shift in attitudes and acceptance of cannabis.
-US consumers are increasingly turning to cannabis for relief from unmet medical needs, such as pain, insomnia, and PTSD, or simply to relax and enjoy life.
-Favorable views by younger voters were further illustrated by a recent poll in Florida, which showed all respondents between 18 and 29 years old, and 82% of those between 30 and 39 are in favor of the adult use Yes On 3 initiative.
+U.S. consumers are increasingly turning to cannabis for relief from unmet medical needs such as pain, insomnia, and PTSD, or simply to relax and enjoy life.
+Favorable views by younger voters were further illustrated by a recent poll in Florida, which showed all respondents between 18 and 29 years old and 82% of those between 30 and 39 are in favor of the adult use Yes on 3 initiative.
 And it isn't just consumers who favor legalization.
-Two weeks ago, the American College of Physicians released a physician paper outlining support for decriminalization of small amounts of personal cannabis.
+Two weeks ago, the American College of Physicians released a position paper outlining support for decriminalization of small amounts of personal cannabis.
 This policy brief by a credible organization with over 161,000 members further illustrates evolving approaches to cannabis as an important public health issue.
 While cannabis is gaining popularity, momentum is building for federal reform.
-Rescheduling of cannabis to Schedule 3 is underway.
+Rescheduling of cannabis to Schedule III is underway.
 This would represent the first major reform in decades, setting the stage for additional federal reform, including safer banking.
 Not only would rescheduling remove the punitive tax burden imposed on state legal operators, but it would reduce the stigma and ease the process for cannabis research.
 We remain optimistic that the final rulemaking could be published this year.
 Today, we are 91 days from a historic vote in Florida.
-We intend to remain out front, pushing for passage and common sense implementation of Amendment 3.
+We intend to remain out front, pushing for passage and common sense implementation of Amendment 30.
 Adult use cannabis in Florida is a tremendous opportunity.
 With over 650 medical dispensaries today, expansion to include adult use would represent the largest conversion in legal cannabis history.
 With 23 million residents and 138 million annual tourist visits, we estimate the market to reach $6 billion in annual sales.
 Last quarter, we sold 135% more flour per store than the average operator.
-Following passage of the initiative, we plan to quickly ramp idle production capacity and prepare our retail network for adult use sales.
-We fully expect to expand our market leading position when adult use sales launch.
-Currently, 178 dispensaries, or 86% of our retail network, serves only medical patients.
-Truly the best position for the next wave of markets converting to adult use, including Florida and Pennsylvania.
-Given our strong balance sheet, cash flow generation and significant scale in key markets, I've said it before and it remains true today.
-I wouldn't trade hands with anyone in the industry.
-Thank you for joining us today.
-And as I always say, onward and yes on three.
+Following passage of the initiative, we plan to quickly ramp idle production capacity and prepare our retail network for adult youth sales.
+We fully expect to expand our market-leading position when adult youth sales launch.
+Currently, 178 dispensaries, or 86% of our retail network, serves only medical patients, truly the best position for the next wave of markets converting to adult youth, including Florida and Pennsylvania.
+Given our strong balance sheet, cash flow generation, and significant scale in key markets, I've said it before and it remains true today, I wouldn't trade hands with anyone in the industry.
+Thank you for joining us today, and as I always say, onward and yes on three.

 speaker